HPH-Fabrication-Addins/cinx-api-docs/source/includes/_introduction.md

   - MCAA WebLEM
   - PHCC Labor Units

-Another catalog that each CINX company can use is a “Private” catalog.
+Another catalog that each CINX company can use is a **Private** catalog.
 This catalog of content is specific to the subscribing company and can contain material items.
 These items can be copied from another catalog on CINX or manually entered/uploaded by the company.

 Estimating systems, CAD/BIM software systems, and other software partners that utilize CINX content will also have a separate CINX Catalogs.
 This allows each system to have a specific set of items that CINX maintains.